Check if your dog can safely move to your next city.

 Yes.
 Tails.city is a free publishing project built around public datasets, transparent methodology, and city-by-city comparison pages.
 Some metrics are modeled or estimated, and we explain those tradeoffs in the methodology.

-Why do you include Housing Rent in a pet calculation?+
+Why do you include housing friction in a dog move check?+

 How often are the city datasets updated?+